mattetti/merb-book/README.markdown

 		$ gh checkout -b LANGUAGE

+ * Do a sanity check.

+		$ git branch
+		* english
+		master
+		mattetti/english

  * Set up a remote branch on github for your language.

 		$ git push origin LANGUAGE

  * Modify, fix, and add content in your local LANGUAGE branch.

+ * Commit your changes into your local Git repository.

+		$ git commit -a

  * Merge in the upstream changes.

 		$ gh pull --merge mattetti LANGUAGE